-Figure 17: Updated Commercial Space Demand and Development Capacity
+Figure 17: Updated Commercial Space Demand and Development Capacity in Commercial space.

-Source: Hemson Consulting, with data from the City of Vancouver Note: Demand scenarios and development pipeline exclude hotels in Commercial space.
 What space is replaced through mixed-use redevelopment also tends to be more expensive than the space that preceded it, also raising concerns about the diversity of businesses and services that will be able to locate within this new supply.